Replace a leaky kitchen sink strainer

 Fill up the sink with water and touch a facial tissue between the bottom of the kitchen sink drain and the sink.
 If the tissue picks up any water, you’ve got a leaky basket strainer and it’s time to learn how to remove a sink drain.

 Loosen the coupling nut

-Loosen the coupling nut at the base of the strainer basket with a slip-joint pliers and slide the nut completely off the threads.
+Loosen the coupling nut at the base of the kitchen sink strainer basket with a slip-joint pliers and slide the nut completely off the threads.
 If the basket spins, hold it tight as in Photo 3

 Unscrew the locknut

 Apply putty and reset the basket

-Roll plumber’s putty between your hands into a rope the size of a pencil and wrap it around the lip of the drain opening.
-Press the strainer firmly down into the putty, add the rubber gasket, friction ring and locknut under the sink, and retighten the locknut.
+Roll plumber’s putty between your hands into a rope the size of a pencil and wrap it around the lip of the kitchen sink drain opening.
+Press the kitchen sink strainer firmly down into the putty, add the rubber gasket, friction ring and locknut under the sink, and retighten the locknut.

 If you discover a puddle of water in the cabinet under your sink, it may be caused by a leaky basket strainer.
 Old plumbing fittings can be tricky to loosen, but we’ll show you how to tear them apart and put them back together without any strain.
 You can pick up all the necessary supplies at a hardware store or home center.